gaucho1978/BACCAble/README.md

    - message id 412 , fourth byte, changes from 33 to E6.
 I use this one!!
    - message id 736, second and third byte, changes from 3319 to E772

-1. The following message identifies gear selection (I use this too):
+2. The following message identifies gear selection (I use this too):
    - Message id 2ef, first byte: 0x70=Reverse , 0x00=Neutral, 0xf0=Undefined (in example pressed clutch), 0x10=first gear, 0x20=second gear ...and so on up to sixt gear

+3. Thanks to Sniz(a famous guru), we know that message id 0x0fc contains motor rpm speed in first and second byte (the least significant 2 bits of the second byte are not related to rpm speed, and should not be used)

+4. Thanks to Sniz, we know that message id 0x0ed contains the shift warning lamp directed to dashboard.
+The information is contained in byte6 of the message data (zero based), first 2 bits.
+Value 0= no indicator, 1=urgency level1, 2=urgency level2, 3=urgency level3 (the one with shift label)

-2. According to Sniz (a famous guru), and to alfaobd developer, this is RFHUB Reset message.
+2. Thanks to Sniz, and to alfaobd developer, this is RFHUB Reset message.
 To make it work, this message shall be periodically sent (each 200msec should be ok, but i decided to send it each 10msec):
    - T18DAC7F180211010000000000

 3. The following message sequence starts (and stops) car Alarm, but it works only if the bus is not flooden with other messages: